 , and CE all play starring roles in crafting personalized customer experiences.

-CEs add value to CEM projects both in terms of direct responsibilities and deliverables, as well as adding value by collaborating and helping facilitate deliverables from other members of the CEM project team.
+CEs add value to CEM projects in terms of direct responsibilities and deliverables, as well as adding value by collaborating and helping facilitate deliverables from other members of the CEM project team.
 It certainly takes a village to architect nimble customer experiences.

 Content Engineering Resources from [A]